logo

 Next Months Meeting

-We have now moved back to indoor meetings (starting with the September 2021 meeting).
-These run from 7.30 to 10pm in the Church Hall, St James-the-Less, Stubbings, Maidenhead, SL6 6QW (for directions, see our About & Contact page)
+Our meetings run from 7.30 to 10pm in the Church Hall, St James-the-Less, Stubbings, Maidenhead, SL6 6QW (for directions, see our About & Contact page)

 Meetings are normally on the first Friday of the month, September to June.
 There are no indoor meetings in July or August (unless indicated)